 Previously, the trend was to make an app or website for a startup with the largest and widest functionality.
 The maximum number of buttons, registrations, hyperlinks, video, animation — just a bulk of stuff for everyone, but at the same time for no one.
 Today, it is different.

-At what stages are the “how might we” statements most effective?
+At what stages are the how might we statement is the most effective to use

 HMW can be done immediately after the briefing with the client to outline and arrange the basic, essential, and secondary issues and goals.

-It can be used to finalize the discovery phase.
+It can be used to finalize the discovery phase of your product.
 Namely, when you have already considered everything (the idea, the content, the form) and started an audit of all outcomes to make the best product.

 You can also use it to interview the potential target group to find out what product improvements a potential user requires.
 At this stage, it is crucial to choose the proper respondents, sorting them out by age, income level, particular views.
 The criteria may vary depending on the TA of the project.
 Otherwise, the interview risks being a waste of time.